Changfeng1992/AG-conference-2025/README.md

 Abstract: We show that the Q-Fano index of a canonical weak Fano 3-fold is at most 66.
 This upper bound is optimal and gives an affirmative answer to a conjecture of Chengxi Wang in dimension 3.
 During the proof, we establish a new Riemmann--Roch formula for canonical 3-folds and provide a detailed study of non-isolated singularities on canonical Fano 3-folds, concerning both their local and global properties.
 Our proof also involves a Kawamata--Miyaoka type inequality and geometry of foliations of rank 2 on canonical Fano 3-folds.
 This is a joint work with Haidong Liu.

+                             On NC deformations of sheaves and NC moduli space

+                                     Yujiro Kawamata(Tokyo)

+ Abstract: The NC deformations of sheaves have versal families.
+But calculating the versal deformations is difficult.
+We review some cases where the versal deformations are determined and applications.
+I will also take Grassmann variety as an easy example, and show that even a global moduli space exists as an NC scheme.

                                 K3 tails in the KSBA moduli of Kunev surfaces